PR Newswire: History

 PR Newswire was founded in March 1954 by Herbert Muschel, who ran the business from his town house in New York City for the first 15 years of its operation.
 The company used telecommunications lines and teleprinters owned by Western Union to distribute content to a dozen news organizations in New York.
 Its first customer was Trans World Airlines.

 In 1963, Muschel recruited David Steinberg of the New York Herald Tribune to take a management position with the company after the 1962–1963 New York City newspaper strike.
 Muschel had been impressed by Steinberg's use of the service to report financial news during the strike without using reporters.

 Muschel sold 81% of the company to Western Union in 1970 for over 60 thousand shares of letter stock, with Muschel and Steinberg continuing to manage the company after the acquisition.
-Steingberg served as vice president and chief of operations, and became president of the company in 1976.
+Steinberg served as vice president and chief of operations, and became president of the company in 1976.

 In 1977, PR Newswire began using electronic terminals for copy editing.

 By 1978, PR Newswire distributed content to approximately 250 news points and financial institutions in 75 cities using 12,000 miles of private transmission lines.
 In addition to its New York headquarters, the service also sent content from offices in Boston, Miami, Los Angeles, and San Francisco at a rate of 150 words per minute.

 In 1982, the company was sold to United Newspapers of London for $9.5 million.
 PR Newswire acquired Mediawire in 1983, expanding the company's reach into over 125 newsrooms in Pennsylvania, Delaware, New Jersey, Maryland, and West Virginia.
 The company acquired Intermedia Group in 1985, incorporating its regional news wires in Washington, D.C., Michigan, Ohio, and Georgia.

-At the time of the company’s full absorption by Cision in 2021, the number of offices had been reduced to two: Cleveland, OH and Albuquerque, NM.
-Both offices remain open under Cision as of 2022.

 ABC-TV and Indesys partnered with PR Newswire in 1989 to provide news feeds to television and entertainment editors and writers in the U.S. and Canada.
 Program changes, production schedules, and news from entertainment sources were transmitted over a satellite distribution network and an FM subcarrier.

 Steinberg retired in 1992, but continued as vice chairman until 2002.
 During his tenure, the service became a state-of-the-art communications network with 700 employees.

 In 2000 the company acquired eWatch, founded in 1995 as an automated service to monitor websites, chat rooms, Usenet groups, web publications, online service forums and investor message boards for mentions of a specific organization, issue, product or service.
 In 2001, PR Newswire issued a multimedia news release for Touchstone Pictures promoting the film Pearl Harbor, which included b-roll, soundbites, high resolution images, and film trailer.
 On April 17, 2007, PR Newswire acquired Vintage Filings.